 The Hybrid Cash Balance Plan is for members who began participation on or after January 1, 2014.
 A Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 A Cash Balance Plan resembles a defined contribution plan because it determines the value of benefits for each participant based on individual accounts.
 However, the assets of the plan remain in a single investment pool like a traditional defined benefit plan.
-A Cash Balance Plan resembles a defined benefit plan.
-A Cash Balance Plan remain in a single investment pool like a traditional defined benefit plan.
 A Cash Balance Plan resembles a defined benefit plan since it uses a specific formula to determine benefits.